 © Capcom

-However, the Battle Hub is supposed to be more than just a fancy interface for playing online matches.
-There’s much more for your character to do here.
+However, the Battle Hub is far more than just a fancy interface for playing online matches.
 You can listen to the game's songs on the DJ set or take cool snapshots in the photo booth.
 You can also get new clothes for your avatar – you earn the currency for this in online battles.
 If you want to spend some time with another Capcom classic, no problem.
 Just sit down at one of the other arcade cabs and play titles like Final Fight or Street Fighter II for a retro fix.
+This is also where you’ll find details about new limited-time events and collaborations, like last year’s Spy x Family event.

 Masato 'Bonchan' Takahashi talks about his experience testing Street Fighter 6 at the Red Bull Gaming Sphere in Tokyo, Japan on January 25, 2023.